 We generally make long-term incentive grants near the beginning of each fiscal year at the same time the Compensation Committee performs its annual management performance evaluation and takes other compensation actions.
-Annual equity grants for officers occur on the same date as our annual equity grants for our other professional and managerial employees, which in fiscal 2012 was the date of the Compensation Committee's December meeting.
-As the grant date for our annual long-term incentive awards generally occurs on the day the Compensation Committee meeting is held in the first quarter of our fiscal year, the grant date is effectively set approximately one year in advance when all Compensation Committee meetings for the next year are scheduled.
+Annual equity grants for officers occur on the same date as our annual equity grants for our other professional and managerial employees, which in fiscal 2014 was the date of the Compensation Committee's December 2013 meeting.
+As the grant date for our annual long-term incentive awards generally occurs on the day the Compensation Committee meeting is held in the first quarter of our fiscal year, the grant date is set in advance when the schedule of Compensation Committee meetings is arranged.
 We do not grant equity awards in anticipation of the release of material non-public information.
 Similarly, we do not time the release of information based on equity award grant dates.